Want me to show you how to write for your business? FIND OUT MORE

 So you want to quit your day job and out of all the business ideas you’ve had, the most appealing is the one that wants you to turn your hobby into a business.

 While I owe my success stories to having so many hobbies, turning hobbies into successful businesses comes with risks.
-I’ve made painful mistakes from not thinking things through enough.
-But mistakes are fixable if the ground is solid underneath.
+I’ve made painful mistakes from not thinking things through enough and discovered mistakes are fixable if the ground is solid underneath.

-The first thing to mention is that rose-tinted spectacles are risky and will try to convince you that potential clients are already queuing around the block.
-You must put on the horn-rimmed glasses of a favorite sensible aunt, and remind yourself you’re planning a profitable business.
+The first thing to mention is that new business ideas naturally bubble with excitement and enthusiasm but wearing rose-tinted spectacles is risky because they make you think potential clients are already queuing around the block.
+Your hobby-based business needs you to wear the horn-rimmed glasses of a favorite sensible aunt and remember you’re planning a profitable business.
 A sustainable business needs more than flash-in-the-pan excitement.

 In this article, I’m going to show you how to think of your hobby-based home business as a proper business venture.